 This is particularly important for herbaceous borders and pots.
 It’s so easy to fall in love with what’s looking most colourful at the garden centre.

 You fill your trolley, sometimes even spending hundreds of pounds or dollars.
 And then a few weeks later, the colour in your garden is over.
-You have to dig the bedding plants out and replace them, spending the same amount again.
+You have to replace the plants, spending the same amount again.

 These plants are often annuals, otherwise known as ‘bedding plants’.
 The plant itself grows from seed, flowers, sets seed and dies, all within a year.
 But they usually only flower for a few weeks or months in that year, so if your borders are very reliant on annual bedding plants you will usually have to replace them at least once during the season.
 That’s when it gets expensive.

 If you plan ahead, then your border will look better for longer.
-And you won’t have to buy so many more plants as the summer goes on.
+And you won’t have to buy so many more plants!

 Grow from seed – even just a tray on a windowsill

 You can always save money on gardening by growing your plants from seed.
 A packet of seeds could give you twenty or thirty plants.
 Yet it only cost a few pounds or dollars.

 But it’s tricky to grow masses of different flowers from seed if you don’t have a greenhouse, polytunnel or potting shed.
 However you can grow a few trays of seed on a windowsill.

 In a small (or middle-sized) garden, I’d suggest using seed growing not just to save money, but to add colour and drama.
 Grow types or flowers you can’t easily buy in the shops, such as cerinthe.